-We will review our business services procedures and analyses of account transactions and balances.
+2021-1 We will review our business services procedures and analyses of account transactions and balances.
 Budget amendments will be considered and proposed to the board of trustees whenever it is projected that actual expenditures will be more than currently budgeted and before the actual expenditure of funds.
+A standing agenda item for budget amendments will also be incorporated into the board meeting agenda template to allow the flexibility to approve budget amendments, as needed, throughout the course of the fiscal year.

-Contact representative: Sabrina Bishop, business manager

-P.O.
-Box 579

-Roscoe, Texas 79545 (325) 766-3629

-Expected implementation date: Immediately
+Contact representative: Sabrina Bishop, business manager P.O.
+Box 579 Roscoe, Texas 79545 (325) 766-3629 Expected implementation date: Immediately